-In relation to the planned analyses in this study a research biobank will be created at Department of Nutrition, Exercise and Sports, University of Copenhagen, at Department of Sports Science and Clinical Biomechanics, University of Southern Denmark and at the Odense University Hospital for storage of blood samples.
+In relation to the planned analyses in this study, a research biobank will be created at Department of Nutrition, Exercise and Sports, University of Copenhagen for storage of blood samples.
 The research biobank will include maximum 3 x 30 mL = 90 mL of blood from each child.

-The research biobank is registered at University of Copenhagen and University of Southern Denmark, which have shared data responsibility in the project and record all data responsible and data handlers, as well as their handling of biological material and other personal data.
+The research biobank is registered at University of Copenhagen.
 Biological material will be stored at maximum -70 C in the research biobank until analysis is completed and will be destroyed no later than 10 years after last participant last visit (June 2035), unless custody holders have signed a separate consent form that eventual remains can be transferred to a biobank (see 6.7.3).